dabrahams/magoo/ImplementationNotes.md

 - “Definition” and “declaration” are used somewhat interchangeably in names throughout the code.
 Someone should figure out what these terms really mean to Carbon and decide how they should be used in the source.

+- There is significant code duplication between pattern and expression type computation.
+On the one hand, I know for a fact that handling each one independently has prevented bugs.
+On the other, somebody could think about factoring out the commonality.

+- Code organization is somewhat freeform, with helper utilities like `UNIMPLEMENTED` and `UNREACHABLE` in the file where they were first needed.

+- The use of ad-hoc overloading was very convenient for initial implementation (saved me from having to come up with new names), but I'm not convinced it's a win for overall comprehensibility and maintainability.
+When “search for this name” gives you multiple choices it's less useful than when it gives you just one.

+- More complete interpreter testing using code coverage and eliminating uses of UNIMPLEMENTED().
+Lots of tiny examples, as in TestTypeChecker.swift.